PaperMooseAU/gulp-changed-in-place/readme.md

   Makes `gulp-changed-in-place` pass through all files once on the first run.

 #### `cache`
-* `Object`
+* `Object` || `string`
 * Default = `{}`

-  Object of `{ key: value }` format for all the files that is shared between all runs.
-Value will be hash or modification time, depending on the `howToDetermineDifference` option.
+  Either an object of `{ key: value }` format for all the files that is shared between all runs, or a string representing the path to a file to store the cache in.
+Values added to the object will be hash or modification time, depending on the `howToDetermineDifference` option.

+  If a file is specified and does not exist, it will be created (including any parent directories), and `firstPass` will be set to true.

 #### `howToDetermineDifference`
 * `"hash" || "modification-time"`